coinam-hd/coinam-client-api-docs/endpoints/LOGIN.md

 Param | Type |  Description
 --- | --- | ---
-userId | integer | Newly registered user ID
+userId | integer | Authenticated user ID

 * Session token will now be authenticated with this user;